 For most travelers, the question of “Koh Yao Yai or Koh Yao Noi” doesn’t register—they don’t realize either of these islands, which sit between Krabi and Phuket (but in Phang Nga province, ostensibly) exist.
 I actually fell into this group until earlier this year, when a long-time Travel Coaching client of mine recommended I visit a particular luxury resort on Koh Yao Noi.
 (Spoiler alert: It was a property I could never afford, not in my wildest dreams.)

 Still, it inspired me to begin researching a trip to the island, from gathering information about ferries from Phuket to Koh Yao Yai, to determining nice and beautiful places whose nightly rates were actually in reach of my budget.
-I moved from Bangkok to Taipei in June, as you might remember, but when I decided to return for a week in late September to visit some friends, I knew exactly where I’d be spending all my time in Thailand outside the capital.
+I moved from Bangkok to Taipei in June 2019, as you might remember, but when I decided to return for a week in late September that year to visit some friends, I knew exactly where I’d be spending all my time in Thailand outside the capital.

 Over the next dozen paragraphs or so, I’ll do my best to help you decide which of these two islands is best for you to visit (or whether both are), speaking candidly about Koh Yao Noi beaches, things to do on Koh Yao Yai and so forth.
 I’ll also be looking at the topic through a more existential lens—you won’t want to miss that either.

 Where to Stay in Koh Yao Yai (or Koh Yao Noi)